 - A base console unit: About as big as a desktop phone, the base console unit works when it is connected to a phone and a power source.

-- A panic button: This help button is also referred to as an emergency button.
+- A medical alarm button: This help button is also referred to as an emergency button.
 The alarm call is activated through the base console unit after pressing this button.
 The user can wear it as a bracelet wristband or a necklace pendant.
 Another alternative is clipping it on the user’s belt.
+We recommend the SureSafe 24/7 Connect.

-- Monitoring response center: This is a call center with trained professionals who monitor 24/7 and help the user during emergencies.
+- Monitoring response centre: This is a call centre with trained professionals who monitor 24/7 and help the user during emergencies.

 The subscription for the majority of the medical alert systems for the elderly involves a package comprising no fee for the base console unit, the panic button, and a monthly fee for the monitoring service.
 These days, a growing number of people are switching to personal alarm systems that are accessible even outside the scope of their homes.